How to host a sustainable party

 Anyone who has hosted a party (and had to clean up afterward) knows it can end up being more than a little wasteful.
 From the food to the decor and supplies, a lot of things end up going straight into the trash when the last guest has left.
 Another downside?
 Many party essentials sold in stores use plastic and other disposable materials that are harmful to the environment.

-While the COVID pandemic and social distancing have meant that large gatherings may not be on your mind lately, increased vaccinations and a desire to return to a semblance of normalcy is making party planning a thing again.
-And in a time when many people are just starting to take our ecological footprint seriously, sustainable event planning is likely to become a major consideration when hosting future celebrations.
+In a time when many people are just starting to take our ecological footprint seriously, sustainable event planning is likely to become a major consideration when hosting future celebrations.
 When it’s your turn to plan or host, there are a lot of ways you can limit your environmental impact, from eco party supplies and decor to ideas for activities that produce less waste than traditional parties.

 Eco-friendly party decorations